microsoft/pxt-arcade/README.md

 Once this project is setup, simply reload the editor after making changes on disk.

-## How to create sprite packs
+### How to create sprite packs

 Packs of images can be added to the editor using PXT packages.
 To create a package of images.

 1. Create a package (see steps above)
-1. Prepare your sprites in a spritesheet.
-All sprites in a sheet must be the same size and arranged in a grid with no gaps.
+1. Prepare your sprites in a spritesheet: All sprites in a sheet must be the same size and arranged in a grid with no gaps.
 Spritesheets must be PNG files.
 An example spritesheet is located [here](https://github.com/Microsoft/pxt-arcade/blob/master/libs/device/smallFood/small.png)
 1. Inside the package directory, create a subdirectory where the assets will be